hashicorp/terraform-website/content/source/docs/enterprise/api/workspaces.html.md

 ### Parameters

-- `:organization` (`string: <required>`) - Specifies the username or organization name under which to list the workspaces.
+- `:organization` (`string: <required>`) - Specifies the organization name under which to list the workspaces.
 This is specified in the URL path.

 ### Sample Request